Ian Dury: Acting and other activities

-Dury married Elizabeth "Betty" Rathmell (born 12 August 1942, Leamington Spa, Warwickshire), on 3 June 1967 and they had two children, Jemima (born 4 January 1969, Hounslow, Greater London) and Baxter (born 18 December 1971, Wingrave, Buckinghamshire, England).
-Dury divorced Rathmell in 1985, but remained on good terms.
-He had a year-long relationship (1986–87) with actor Jane Horrocks, whom he met while they both performed a play, and they remained friends until his death.
-He cohabited with a young woman named Denise Roudette for six years after he moved to London, squatting at Oval Mansions in Kennington, which The Guardian referred to as "one of London's most notorious squatted buildings" and Dury himself dubbed "Catshit Mansions" while writing "most of his best songs there" according to The Guardian.
-Dury had two children, Bill and Albert, with his wife, sculptor Sophy Tilson.

 Illness and death

 Dury was diagnosed with colorectal cancer in 1996 and underwent surgery, but tumours were later found in his liver, and he was told that his condition was terminal.
-Upon learning of his illness, Dury and Sophy Tilson got married.

 In 1998, his death was incorrectly announced on XFM radio by Bob Geldof, possibly due to hoax information from a listener.
 In 1999, Dury collaborated with Madness on their first original album in fourteen years on the track "Drip Fed Fred".
 It was one of his last recordings, though he also performed again with the Blockheads in mid-1999 at Ronnie Scott's in Soho.
 This was a special performance recorded for LWT's South Bank Show and the audience were invited fans and friends of the band and crew.
 His deteriorating condition was evident and he had to take rests between takes and be helped on and off stage.

-Ian Dury & the Blockheads' last public performance was a charity concert in aid of Cancer BACUP on 6 February 2000 at the London Palladium, supported by Kirsty MacColl and Phill Jupitus.
+Ian Dury and the Blockheads' last public performance was a charity concert in aid of Cancer BACUP on 6 February 2000 at the London Palladium, supported by Kirsty MacColl and Phill Jupitus.
 Dury was noticeably ill and again had to be helped on and off stage.